webgptorg/book/DICTIONARY.md

 <!-- <- TODO: Better -->

-_Note: Thos section is not complete dictionary, more list of general AI / LLM terms that has connection with Promptbook_
+_Note: This section is not complete dictionary, more list of general AI / LLM terms that has connection with Promptbook_

 <!--